nrfconnect/sdk-nrf/doc/nrf/libraries/debug/memfault_ncs.rst

 Configuration options in Memfault SDK
 =====================================

-Following are some of the configuration options that Memfault SDK define:
+Following are some of the configuration options that Memfault SDK defines:

 * :kconfig:option:`CONFIG_MEMFAULT_SHELL`
 * :kconfig:option:`CONFIG_MEMFAULT_RAM_BACKED_COREDUMP`